mpolimeno/sdsu-sage-tutorial-git/sagecalc.rst

 	sage: 153.is_prime()
 	False

 Notice the parentheses around ``2^19 -1`` in the first example.
 They are important to the order of operations in Sage, and if they are not included then Sage will compute something very different than we intended.
-Try evaluating ``2^19-1.is_prime()`` and notice the result, but when in doubt the judicious use of *parenthesis* is encouraged.
+Try evaluating ``2^19-1.is_prime()`` and notice the result.
+When in doubt the judicious use of *parenthesis* is encouraged.

 Another concept that is related to divisors are the prime factorization of an integer.
 We use the :meth:`.factor` method to compute the *prime factorization* of an integer. ::